percwg/perc-wg/double/draft-ietf-perc-double.md

       extension (if not present), even if the OHB merely replicates the original header field values, and append the new extensions following the OHB.
-The OHB serves as a demarcation point between original RTP header extensions introduced by the endpoint and those introduced by an Media Distributor.
+The OHB serves as a demarcation point between original RTP header extensions introduced by the endpoint and those introduced by a Media Distributor.

 * The Media Distributor MAY modify any header extension appearing after the OHB, but MUST NOT modify header extensions that are present before the OHB.